-The very first Project Zero conference held away from the Harvard campus was co-hosted by WIS and the National Gallery of Art in November 2010.
-Since that time, WIS teachers have presented workshops at off-site conferences in New York, Atlanta and Clarkston, Michigan.
+The very first Project Zero conference held away from the Harvard campus was co-hosted by WIS and the National Gallery of Art in November 2010; this successful collaboration was repeated in October 2016.
+In addition, WIS teachers have presented workshops at off-site conferences in New York, Atlanta and Clarkston, Michigan and regularly lead in-house workshops to show colleagues and parents how they are using Project Zero ideas in practice.
+(This article on innovation in schools highlights WIS's partnership with Project Zero.)

 For the 2010-11 academic year, WIS received a matching grant from the EE Ford Foundation to establish a consultant-in-residency program featuring Project Zero researchers Veronica Boix Mansilla and Ron Ritchhart.
 Contributions from the community ensured WIS met the match.
 In the 2011-12, the WIS Parent Association awarded a grant that sustained this work for another year.